-"Any form of treatment must be done from a cultural perspective taking into account different beliefs and values."
+"Any form of treatment must be done from a cultural perspective taking into account different beliefs and en-GB."

 Addiction to alcohol and drugs is also an increasing problem particularly with a young generation of wealthy Arabs being targeted by unscrupulous dealers.